ASDA AND ARTEC PRESENT THE WORLD’S FIRST 3D FULL BODY SCANNER – SHAPIFY BOOTH

 If the trial of the Shapify technology at Trafford Park is successful the new booths will be rolled out to more stores in the Autumn.

 Phil Stout, Asda Innovation Manager – Asda is fast becoming, not just a retailer but, a technology company and this innovation is another example of how we’re leading the way on in-store consumer-facing technology.
 We’ve been working with Artec technology for a while now and we're delighted to be the first company in the world able to offer our customers this unique service.

 Artyom Yukhin, Artec Group President and CEO – Over the last 5 years Artec has been providing 3D technologies to professionals in industries from space and automotive to medical and movie special effects, but we have always been looking for the chance to do something for the public.
 Asda’s backing and second to none customer understanding allowed us to create high-speed scanners which are fun and easy for people to use.

 About Asda Stores Ltd.

 Founded in the 1960s in Yorkshire, Asda is one of Britain’s leading retailers.
-It has more than 180,000 dedicated Asda colleagues serving customers from 551 stores, including 32 Supercentres, 311 Superstores, 29 Asda Living stores, 179 Supermarkets, 25 depots and seven recycling centres across the UK.
-Its main office is in Leeds, Yorkshire and its George clothing division is in Lutterworth, Leicestershire.
-More than 18 million people shop at Asda stores every week and 98 per cent of UK homes are served by www.asda.com.
+It has more than 180,000 dedicated Asda colleagues serving customers from 551 stores, including 32 Supercentres, 311 Superstores, 29 Asda Living stores, 179 Supermarkets, 25 depots, and seven recycling centers across the UK.
+Its main office is in Leeds, Yorkshire, and its George clothing division is in Lutterworth, Leicestershire.
+More than 18 million people shop at Asda stores every week and 98 percent of UK homes are served by www.asda.com.
 Asda joined Walmart, the world’s number one retailer, in 1999.